saylordotorg/course_hist351/Unit09.md

+---
+layout: default
+title: "HIST351: Islam, The Middle East, and The West"
+course_description: "An introductory survey on the history of the Middle East from the rise of Islam in the 7th century to the present, with particular emphasis on the interactions between the Islamic world and the West."
+next: ../Unit10
+previous: ../Unit08
+---
 **Unit 9: The Islamic World in an Age of European Domination** <span id="9"></span>
 *The collapse of the Ottoman Empire, the end of World War I, and the